Eduardo7881/JVMMP/README.md

 ## About JVMMP

-JVMMP is currently in beta, and some bugs may be encountered.
+JVMMP is currently in the latest release.
 Your support by giving a star to this repository is highly appreciated!

 ## Used Libraries